 Colonial architecture, capoeira and Afro-Brazilian culture: these are the clichés that usually come to mind when you think of Brazil’s 3rd biggest city: Salvador da Bahia.
 And they are all there indeed!
 All concentrated in the small historic neighbourhood of the “Pelourinho“.

-You can spend hours walking the steep cobble-stone streets hunting for souvenirs, visiting one of the many beautifully decorated churches or stopping at the Terreiro de Jesus for a “caipirinha” or “acarajé”.
-In the evening the area turns into a big open air bar and if lucky, you’ll bump into a performance of Olodum, a famous Afro-Brazilian percussion band.
+There is an undeniable energy emerging from the Pelourinho.
+It’s a rather small area of steep, cobble-stone streets that is easily discovered on foot and one of the best examples of colonial towns in Brazil.
+Spend the day hunting for souvenirs, visiting one of the many beautifully decorated churches or stopping at the Terreiro de Jesus for a “caipirinha” or “acarajé”.
+In the evening the area turns into a big open air bar and if lucky, you’ll bump into a performance of Olodum, a famous Afro-Brazilian percussion band, against the backdrop of Salvador’s colonial buildings.
+Throw in some capoeira circles and it’s easy to see why millions of visitors are drawn to Salvador every year!

-Basically an extension of the Pelourinho, merely a 5-10 minute walk from the main square, but somehow ignored by most visitors.
-It’s a residential neighbourhood where teenagers play football on the Largo da Cruz do Pascoal, where capoeira is practised near the small fortress and where the colonial architecture is just as stunning, if not even more stunning, than in the Pelourinho!
+Basically an extension of the Pelourinho, merely a 10-15 minute walk from the main square, but somehow ignored by most visitors.
+It’s a residential neighbourhood where teenagers play football on the Largo da Cruz do Pascoal, where capoeira is practised near the small Forte da Capoeira, that used to be a state prison, and where the colonial architecture is just as stunning, if not even more stunning, than in the Pelourinho!

 You’ll probably end up here visiting Salvador’s main church: the Igreja de Nosso Senhor do Bonfim.
 Don’t go straight back to the city centre after your visit, instead take the street downhill at the back of the church and you’ll end up at the beach of the Ribeira neighbourhood.
 It might not be the most beautiful beach around Salvador, but it certainly is one of the most authentic ones!
 It’s a place where on a sunny Sunday afternoon, families enjoy a barbecue and a few drinks together, a place where there is hardly a tourist in sight!